Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 	foxfire is being cast for the people without darkvision

 they read the book and absorb the lore.
 	bad at giving a summary so they read it on their owrn

 divine sense was cast
+	hallow spell on book, no undeads and fiends,